bwashington79/postman/README.md

 - assert response object type
 - assert specific response value
 - assert value of property value in JSON response object.

+# Utilize Newman as a library to aid in CI/CD:

+With senior dev assistance demonstrate ability to leverage custom function to:
+ - Upload Newman report to S3 bucket
+ - Send error notification to Microsoft Teams channel when there is a test failure with link to Newman report.